University Center for Excellence In Developmental Disabilities Education, Research and Service

 The Munroe-Meyer Institute (MMI) was designated as a University Center for Excellence in Developmental Disabilities (UCEDD) in 1968 and maintains that designation today through the Administration on Intellectual and Developmental Disabilities.
 As a UCEDD, MMI is a member of the Association of University Centers on Disability (AUCD), one of 68 programs across the United States and its territories uniquely affiliated with universities, allowing them to serve as liaisons between academia and the community.
 UCEDDs are independent but interlinked centers, representing an expansive national resource for the promotion of independence, self-determination, productivity, integration, and inclusion of individuals with developmental disabilities and provide supports for families.

-The core functions of a UCEDD are to provide pre-service preparation and continuing education, services (including technical assistance, community education, and direct services), research, and information dissemination.
-As you will be able to see on this website under Services, Education and Research, MMI has a very diverse and strong program providing support to individuals with developmental and other disabilities along with their families and care givers.
+The core functions of a UCEDD are to provide pre-service preparation and continuing education, services (including technical assistance, community education, and direct services), research and information dissemination.
+As you will be able to see on this website under Patient Care, Training and Research, MMI has a very diverse and strong program providing support to individuals with developmental and other disabilities along with their families and caregivers.

 Overview of the UCEDD